KNOWLEDGE

 Some key quotations to memorise from the poetry anthology

 For the AQA Love and Relationships poetry anthology, we have chosen around three quotations from each poem which we think are the best to learn.
 You don’t need to learn the quotations for every poem, but you should try to learn the ones from the poems you intend to use for the second poem in the comparison.
-Choose perhaps three poems from each half of the anthology (family love and romantic love) and learn at least these quotations from each one.
+Choose at least three poems from each half of the anthology (family love and romantic love) and learn at least these quotations from each one.

 ‘When We Two Parted’ by Lord Byron